 You will each have the opportunity to earn up to 10 extra credit points this semester, and we strongly encourage you to take advantage of these opportunities while they are available.
 Each lecturer has 10 extra points to give out in any way he or she likes, and this will be explained to you in lecture.
-Extra credit points may not be entered into the grade book until close to the end of the semester, but we will definitely post them before you take the final exam.
+Extra credit points may not be entered into the grade book until close to the end of the semester, but we will definitely post them before you take the final exam, and we are happy to consult with you at any time about your standing as far as extra credit is concerned.